KevinDHeath/NugetPackages/src/Common/Core/README.md

 # Common.Core Change Log
 - v2.1.2
-  - See [v2.1.0 Notes](v2.1.2-Notes.md) for the code refactoring based on the unit test results.
+  - See [Refactoring Notes](v2.1.2-Notes.md) for details of the code refactoring based on the January 31, 2024 unit test results.
   - Added an optional `maxDepth` parameter to the `JsonHelper.ReadAppSettings` method with a default value of 2.
   - Added an optional `timeoutSeconds` parameter to the `DataServiceBase` constructor with a default value of 100 seconds.
 - v2.1.1